Royal Mint (Spain): History

-There were several public and private mints in Spain until Philip V, the first Bourbon King of Spain, decided in the 18th century to make minting coinage a State monopoly.
+There were several public and private mints in Spain until Philip V, the first Borbòn King of Spain, decided in the 18th century to make minting coinage a State monopoly.

 During the reign of Isabella II there were seven public mints, located in Madrid, Barcelona, Seville, Pamplona, Jubia, Segovia and Manila (in the Philippines), and each one had its own cypher and signs.
 When the peseta became the national currency in 1869, only the Royal Mint in Madrid was in operation.

 In 1893 the Mint (Casa de la Moneda) and the Stamp Factory (Fábrica del Sello), which so far had been two different establishments sharing a building in Plaza de Colón, merged to create the Fábrica Nacional de Moneda y Timbre.

 Banknote production for the Bank of Spain began in 1940.
 A new building came into use in 1964, in which the passport and national identification card were produced.
 Later, bingo cards and tickets for the state-run lottery were printed.